 Company or Corporate Team Building has earned a reputation of having a fun factor just shy of a root canal.
 And with good reason.
 Few of us can say in all honesty that hotdog eating contests and egg balancing games are worthwhile investments.
 After all, that money could be better spent on, say, salaries.
 Yet we’re here to challenge any preconceived notions you may have that team building has to be embarrassing, ridiculous and/or a waste of time.
 To the contrary, New York City is a playground for adults, one so rich in team building opportunities that you could be forgiven for not realizing that you’re on the clock when you’re participating.
+Read on for the best corporate team building activities in NYC.

 From espionage to athletics, there are plenty of engaging team building activities within New York City for your corporate team.
 With all the fun bound to happen, it’ll be easy to wonder why you’re getting paid.